bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() is optional, but this makes the tests organized and the code more clear and readble. describe() groups together several related tests in a blocks.
+Blocks can be nested if needed.

+it() / test() is a method which runs the actual unit test.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+In Test Driven Development = TDD you write a test before you write the code to fulfill that test.
+First you write an automated test which specifies and validates what the code will do.
+The test should fail since there is no code written yet.
+Then you write minimum amount of code to pass the test and refactor the code to required level.
+The primary goal of TDD is to make the code clearer, simple and bug-free.

+In my opinion TDD worth it.
+It takes more time up-front, but saves time and cost on the later stages.
+TDD prevents bugs on the initial stage, so you have less bugs to fix later.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+regression test, unit test, integration test

 ## Project Set Up